 Sally sees her own revision 344 change, but not the change you made in revision 343.
 As far as Subversion is concerned, these two commits affected different files in different repository locations.
 However, Subversion does show that the two files share a common history.
 Before the branch copy was made in revision 341, the files used to be the same file.
-That's why you and Sally both see the changes made in revisions 303 and 98.
+That's why you and Sally both see the changes made between revisions 8 and 154.